AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 • 5 new data centres: Texas, New Mexico, Ohio, Midwest

-• Delays: In December 2025, Oracle reported delivery delays until 2028 due to a shortage of skilled workers and materials
+• Delays: in December 2025, Oracle reported delivery slipping to 2028 because of shortages of skilled workers and materials

 What does this mean?

-Even the largest tech corporations are reaching their limits.
-There are not enough skilled workers, not enough hardware, not enough electricity.
-For you, this means: Do not rely on a single AI provider – if their infrastructure has problems, your team will come to a standstill.
+Even the biggest tech corporations are hitting their limits.
+There aren't enough skilled workers, enough hardware, or enough electricity.
+What this means for you: don't rely on a single AI provider.
+If their infrastructure runs into trouble, your team grinds to a halt.

 Token Costs 2026: The end of the cost barrier